-(2) The benefit is payable in an optional life-annuity form of benefit that the participant or beneficiary elected on or before the termination date of the plan or, if later, the date on which PBGC became statutory trustee of the plan.

-- (c) In a PPA 2006 bankruptcy termination, "bankruptcy filing date" is substituted for "termination date" each place that "termination date" appears in paragraphs (a)(1) and (3) of this section.
-In making this substitution for purposes of paragraph (a)(3) of this section, the rule in § 4022.3(b)(2) (dealing with the situation where the condition for entitlement was satisfied between the bankruptcy filing date and the termination date) shall apply. - 7.
+- (2) The benefit is an annuity form of payment that the participant or beneficiary elected before the termination date of the plan or, if later, the date on which PBGC became statutory trustee of the plan. - (c) In a PPA 2006 bankruptcy termination, "bankruptcy filing date" is substituted for "termination date" each place that "termination date" appears in paragraphs (a)(1) and (a)(3) of this section. - 8.
 In § 4022.6: - a.
-Amend paragraph (a) by removing "provided in paragraph (b) of" and adding in its place "otherwise provided in". - b.
+Amend paragraph (a) by removing "provided in paragraph (b) of" and adding in its place "otherwise provided - b.
 Add new paragraph (d) to read as follows: